Top 8 Reasons Why You’re Broke

 There’s an old axiom that says: “Failing to plan is planning to fail.”
 The lack of financial planning is often the biggest reason why you could be broke.
 Financial planning means setting short-term, mid-term and long-term goals for your money.
 And often, we fail to do this.

-Having a financial plan means having a proper roadmap about what you wish to do with the money you’re earning and what how to manage your money in the future.
+Having a financial plan means having a proper roadmap about what you wish to do with the money you’re earning and how to manage your money in the future.

-It includes a lot of things such as setting a budget for every expense such as education for kids, household and personal needs, plans for retirement and every other sphere of life for which you would need money.
+It includes a lot of things, such as setting a budget for every expense, such as education for kids, household and personal needs, plans for retirement and every other sphere of life for which you would need money.
 This isn’t as complex as you might believe.
 Normally, people who’re broke don’t do any financial planning.

 You can take the help of a freelance financial advisor to do some planning for you.
 Financial consultants and financial advisors are qualified to draw a superb roadmap for where your money should be going.
 They can help you invest in the right plans for your future so that you never run broke again.
 Understandably, a freelance financial advisor would cost you some money.
 However, this expense would be definitely worth it since it could save you from going broke again.